mattermost/docs/source/deployment/mobile-app-deployment.rst

 Updating your custom Mattermost apps
 ************************************

-While not part of your initial mobile deployment, you should consider a strategy for updating when new versions of the Mattermost Mobile applications are available.
+While not part of your initial mobile deployment, you should consider a strategy for updating when new versions of the Mattermost mobile applications are available.
 We highly recommend you update your custom Mattermost apps for any security or service releases.
-At the same time, if you have updated the apps, prior to distribution, check any compatibility requirements for the mobile apps and the Mattermost server.
+At the same time, if you have updated the apps, prior to distribution, check any compatibility requirements for the mobile apps and the Mattermost Server.

     **Note:** Only updating the mobile apps, or updating the mobile apps before the Mattermost server, can result in incompatibility.